The Old Custom House, Dublin: Suitability of location

 Bridge meant that no bridge could be built lower down the river as it would block trade.

 By the 1770s, the suitability of the site was under serious reconsideration, with merchants complaining about the amount of shipping traffic on the river, the shallowness of the water, the inability of larger vessels to reach the Custom House, and even the size of the building itself, which was too small.
 Another issue was the presence of a large mass of hidden rock in the river known as Standfast Dick, or Steadfast Dick, which extended from Dublin Castle to Capel Street and on which some smaller vessels became stuck.
 By 1776, according to historian John Gerald Simms, "the trade of Ireland had expanded, and most of it was with England, for which Dublin was the main port".
 Dublin had grown into "a large and rapidly developing city", so much so that continual extensions needed to be made to the harbour to meet the needs of shipping.
 As the tonnage of shipping increased over time, the navigational problems on the River Liffey became even more pronounced.
-Dublin's narrow medieval streets were also a hindrance which made it difficult for merchants to get goods onboard, and away from the Custom House.
+Dublin's narrow medieval streets were also a hindrance which made it difficult for merchants to get goods on board, and away from the Custom House.

 The quays were not solidly built or properly maintained at this point, and carriages and horses caused not only congestion but also actual damage to the quays.
 The tides themselves also presented a variety of problems, in that high water at the bar of Dublin occurred 45 minutes before its arrival at the Custom House at spring tide, and half an hour earlier at neap tide.
 By the third quarter of the eighteenth century, it was understood that the building's location was no longer fit for purpose and that a move to a new site would be sensible, although the Corporation had been dealing with the question of the location of the Custom House since at least 1744, when representations were put forward by the 1st Earl of Harcourt to the Irish House of Commons concerning the matter.

 Remedial works continued to be carried out to maintain the operability of the site as a quay, and in the year 1774 alone, 308 tons of stones from the shoals were dredged from the river in front of the Custom House in an attempt to deepen the channel.